-On the anniversary of its dramatic sinking, Philip Weir revisits the controversy surrounding the mysterious events of that fateful day.
+On 8 June 1940, British aircraft carrier HMS Glorious was sunk.
+Philip Weir revisits the controversy surrounding the mysterious events of that fateful day.

 Late in the afternoon of June 8th, 1940, the Royal Navy suffered one of its most devastating defeats of the Second World War.
 HMS Glorious, one of Britain's largest and fastest aircraft carriers, was sunk along with her escorting destroyers HMS Ardent and HMS Acasta.
 The three British warships were taking part in Operation Alphabet, the evacuation of Allied forces from Norway that had been taking place simultaneously with the rather better known and remembered evacuation at Dunkirk.